-Influencer marketing is a great way to get your product out in front of new audiences and bring new customers rolling in.
+Influencer marketing is a great way to get your product in front of new audiences and bring in new customers.
 But measuring the success of any influencer campaign isn’t as simple as just monitoring your metrics.

-That being said, measuring influencer marketing results is very important.
+That said, measuring influencer marketing results is essential.
 It's in both your and your influencer's interests to properly track and attribute influencer campaign success.

-Whatever the remuneration strategy you're going with (commission, flat rate, or anything in between), everyone involved will benefit from a solid and reliable tracking strategy.
+Whatever remuneration strategy you choose (commission, flat rate, or anything in between), everyone involved will benefit from a solid, reliable tracking strategy.

 The influencer gets to have their work (and their reputation) properly recognized, and you get a proper understanding of how your campaign worked.